Hip

 The Anterior Exposure

-Anterior exposures to the hip joint have been routinely used since the 1960's – before hip replacement was commonly performed in the United States.
-This technique was employed mainly for cup arthroplasty surgery - an earlier version of hip prosthesis surgery.
-Anterior exposures to the hip are used currently for joint preserving surgery such as periacetabular osteotomy for hip dysplasia or surgery to relieve femoro-acetabular impingement.
-Anterior exposures have also been used for total hip replacement and were popularized by Judet in Paris.
+Anterior exposures to the hip joint have been routinely used since the inception of hip surgery, long before hip replacement was invented and has gained increasing popularity in the last several years.
+This technique was originally employed mainly for cup arthroplasty surgery - an earlier version of hip prosthesis surgery.
+It was always a common method of performing hip arthroplasty in some parts of France, particularly Paris.
+Anterior exposures to the hip have also always be used for some forms of joint preserving surgery such as periacetabular osteotomy for hip dysplasia or surgery to relieve femoro-acetabular impingement.

 Minimally-invasive total hip replacement surgery using the anterior exposure is becoming increasingly popular in Europe and in some parts to the United States.
 Joel Matta, M.D. from Los Angeles and William Hozack, M.D. from Philadelphia have used this method very effectively for their patients.